About Richmond American

 Richmond American grew out of a local Denver operation and became a homebuilder that has built over 175,000 structures in nine states.

 Quick move-in option: Consumers who need a home right away can purchase one that’s already under construction and can be moved in to quickly.

 Three follow-up appointments: Richmond American has in-home appointments with consumers one month, five months and ten months after move in to make sure that everything in the house is acceptable and working properly.

 Available in nine states: Users on both coasts can get a custom-built home through this company.
 Richmond American builds homes in Arizona, California, Colorado, Florida, Maryland, Nevada, Utah, Virginia and Washington.

 Online information: Prospective homebuyers can learn everything from how to choose a home to how to improve their credit score and how to secure a mortgage on Richmond American Homes’ website.
 The company offers 10 free and downloadable guides, covering such subjects as, Basic Floor Plans, First-Time Buyers, Comparison Home Shopping, and Buying a House After Bankruptcy.

 Complimentary design service: Consumers can work with a design consultant at no additional charge.
 The company works closely with prospective buyers to design a home that meets the personal needs and tastes of each buyer.

-Richmond American Company Profile
+Richmond American Company Information

 - Company Name: